-For the Government-wide financial statements equity is classified as net position and displayed in three components:
+In the government-wide and proprietary fund financial statements equity is classified as net position and displayed in three components:

-Net investment in capital assets - consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvements of those assets.

-Restricted net position - consists of net position with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws and regulations of other governments; or (2) law through constitutional provisions or enabling legislation.

-Unrestricted net position - all other net position that does not meet the definition of "restricted" or "net investment in capital assets."
+- 1) Net investment in capital assets Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvements of those assets. - 2) Restricted net position Consists of net assets with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws and regulations of other governments; or (2) law, through constitutional provisions or enabling legislation. - 3) Unrestricted net position All other net position that do not meet the definition of "restricted" or "invested in capital assets, net of related debt."